 You can read more about the services provided by hospices in the information about our individual hospice partners.

-Well lotteries have become an easy way for hospices to introduce a vital and reliable source of income.
-Through paying as little as £1 per week to enter a weekly draw, lotteries provide an easy, fun and affordable way for people to support what is such an important local cause.
-And not only that…..of course you get the chance to win some fantastic cash prizes too.
+Through paying as little as £1 per chance to enter a weekly draw, lotteries provide an easy, fun and affordable way for local people to support the work of their local hospice.
+And not only that…..of course as a player you get the chance to win some fantastic cash prizes every week too.
 So you could say that it’s ‘win-win’!